KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 **Cognitive correlates of Looping Time:**

-- **OCD rumination:** The σ-cycle formalized in SN03 §4.1 is, temporally, a looping time artifact.
-The compulsive thought re-enters awareness, the compulsive action attempts resolution, and the cycle repeats without coherence gain.
+- **OCD rumination (entropic mode):** As established in §2.4, the recursive architecture can operate centropically (convergent, gain-producing) or entropically (divergent, futile).
+OCD rumination — the cognitive experience of Looping Time — occurs when the σ-cycle has shifted entropic: the compulsive thought re-enters awareness, the compulsive action attempts resolution, and the cycle repeats without coherence gain.
 The closed-path integral \( \oint d\mathfrak{R}_m \leq 0 \) formalizes what the person experiences as the inability to "move past" the intrusive thought — the Recursive Memory operator cannot carry the resolution forward.
+This is not an indictment of the recursive architecture but a description of what occurs when entropic operators (E₁ ⟠⁻, E₁₄ ⊡⁻) disrupt the centropically convergent capacity of the recursion.
+The same architecture, when operating centropically through C₄ ◉ and C₁₄ ⊡, produces the deep iterative refinement and structural gain that is the recursive mind's centropic function.

 - **Trauma recursion:** Unresolved traumatic experience re-enters awareness through the same E₁ ⟠⁻ mechanism.
 The difference from OCD rumination is the source: where OCD involves ⧉₂ membrane instability permitting unattenuated DS / DM concerns to reach SS / SM (SN03 §4.2), trauma recursion may involve ⧉₁ breach — embodied experience flooding the cognitive register with unprocessed material.